 When refinishing a bathtub or tile it is important to follow the coating manufacturer specifications on how thick to apply your coating.
 It’s not just a matter of applying the coating until it looks “good enough”; it’s a matter of applying the coating until the specifications are met for optimal performance.
-If you do not follow this rule, you are setting yourself up for a big disappointment and this disappointment is usually in the form of a failure.
+If you do not follow this rule, you are setting yourself up for a wide range of bathtub reglazing problems.

 Brittleness of Coating

-When you don’t apply enough coating, the physical properties are jeopardized and this can cause the coating to become brittle which in return will result in a cracking and delamination.
+When you don’t apply enough coating for glazing tubs, the physical properties are jeopardized and this can cause the coating to become brittle which in return will result in cracking and delamination.

 Visibility of Substrate

 Often, refinishers think it is ok to just spray on what they have left in their container believing that they are just increasing the protection of the substrate.
 This is not true.
-In fact, more is “not better” and can lead to several modes of failure.
-Here are a few…
+In fact, more is not better and can lead to several modes of DIY reglazing bathtub failure.
+Here are a few...

 Runs and Sags